pulumi/docs/content/reference/cd-travis.md

 `travisqueue` is a tool that you can add to your `.travis.yml` file to limit build concurrency on a per-branch basis.
 This allows you to limit the number of concurrent builds for any branches that are configured to perform a Pulumi update.
-So Travis will only have one build for the `master` branch at a time, but could be running any number of conrrent builds for other branches.
+So Travis will only have one build for the `master` branch at a time, but could be running any number of concurrent builds for other branches.

 See the [README.md](https://github.com/pulumi/travisqueue/blob/master/README.md) file for more information on how it works and how to add it to your Travis configuration file.